Medial Collateral Ligament (MCL) Reconstruction

 If the medial collateral ligament has been torn where it attaches to the thighbone (femur) or shinbone (tibia), the surgeon will re-attach the ligament to the bone using large stitches or a metal screw or bone staple.
 If the tear was in the middle of the ligament, the surgeon will sew the torn ends together.

-On average, it takes six weeks for a Medial Collateral Ligament (MCL) Repair to heal.
+On average, it takes six weeks for a Medial Collateral Ligament (MCL) Reconstruction to heal.
 The initial treatment for most MCL tears focuses on reducing the pain and inflammation in the knee while immobilizing the knee to keep it stabilized.
 This includes:

 - Resting, icing and elevating the knee